Omen-/personal-website/content/blog/dofus-maps.md

 It is easy to see that some bytes of the cells tend to have the same values.
 Here, the first byte is always `H`.

-Thoses observations led me to make statistics for each of theses 10 bytes.
+Those observations led me to make statistics for each of theses 10 bytes.

 ![first byte of cells distribution](/images/dofus-maps/1bc-distribution.png#center)
 <center>*Distribution of values for the first byte in cells*</center>

-As you can see, for the first byte, there are only 6 possibilites, with 3 of them appearing in less than 1% of the cases.
+As you can see, for the first byte, there are only 6 possibilities, with 3 of them appearing in less than 1% of the cases.

 I did the same for the remaining 9 bytes and the number of possibilities ranges from 10 to 63.
 If you want to take a look at the full statistics, you can do so [here](/etc/cell_stats.json).

 #### Why is it important ?

-We now have [10 arrays](/etc/cell_stats.json) containing the possibles values for each byte of any cell.
+We now have [10 arrays](/etc/cell_stats.json) containing the possible values for each byte of any cell.
 We will name the array containing these 10 arrays `possibleValuesForCellAtPosition[10][]`

 We could use this to build an array of possible values for each byte of the data of a map.